AbdullahFEliwa/Car-Price-Prediction/README.md

 Exploratory Data Analysis (EDA): Using visualizations with Seaborn and Matplotlib.

-Model Training: Applying regression models to predict car prices.
+Model Training: Applying regression models, eg linear regression and random forest to predict car prices.